sheminusminus/portfolio-multibrowser/README.md

 # portfolio-multibrowser

-my portfolio site, with a version for the dom, and a version for vr.
+personal portfolio site, with a version for the dom, and a version for vr.

 ### viewing in vr

-currently, you can try it either of two ways:

-- visit emkolar.ninja in [Exokit](https://github.com/webmixedreality/exokit), a crazy fast web browser for mixed reality.
-- visit emkolar.ninja and hold down `V` and `R` simultaneously. then press `M` to launch for magic leap displays, or press any other key for other displays (vive, etc).
+1. visit emkolar.ninja and hold down `V` and `R` simultaneously.

+2. press `M` to launch for magic leap displays, or press any other key for other vr displays (vive, etc).

 ### run in development